schnerd/chrome-headless-screenshots/README.md

-**5/15/2018** The Chrome team has released [Puppeteer](https://github.com/GoogleChrome/puppeteer), which makes much of the code in this repository obsolete.
+**May 2018** The Chrome team has released [Puppeteer](https://github.com/GoogleChrome/puppeteer), which makes much of the code in this repository obsolete.
 As such, this project is no longer maintained and issues have been disabled.
 Please check out Puppeteer.

 ---